Frances Coke, Viscountess Purbeck: Aftermath of marriage

 The marriage was an unhappy one.
 Viscount Purbeck was said to suffer from bouts of "insanity" (today believed to have probably been due to bipolar disorder).
 In 1621 the pair separated.

 In October 1624, Frances gave birth to a son who was baptised as Robert Wright.
-Rumours began that the child's father was Sir Robert Howard, a son of the Earl of Suffolk.
+Rumours began that the child's father was Robert Howard, a son of the Earl of Suffolk.
 In January 1625, King James signed a warrant for the trial for adultery of the couple in the ecclesiastical Court of High Commission.
 However, as her first biographer points out, "The prosecution of Lady Purbeck was pretty clearly at the instigation of Buckingham and not of Purbeck."
 In fact, the Duke seems to have become obsessed with his sister-in-law's behaviour and appears to have accused her not only of adultery but also of witchcraft.
-In February 1625, he urged the Lord Chief Justice to imprison both her and Sir Robert Howard.
+In February 1625, he urged the Lord Chief Justice to imprison both her and Robert Howard.
 Howard was confined in the Fleet Prison and Frances put under house arrest at the home of a London alderman.
 In March 1625, Howard was publicly excommunicated after he refused to answer to the charge against him and the proceedings were suspended.

 The trial resumed in November 1627 under Bishop George Montaigne and Frances was convicted of "incontinency", or adultery.
-Among her twenty commissioner-judges (only one of whom, Sir Charles Caesar, dissented from the judgment by excusing himself) was the poet John Donne, who was then Dean of St Paul's Cathedral.
+Among her twenty commissioner-judges (only one of whom, Charles Caesar, dissented from the judgment by excusing himself) was the poet John Donne, who was then Dean of St Paul's Cathedral.